vertica/vertica-containers/one-node-ce/README.md

 If the tests pass, `All tests passed` appears at the end of the output, and the script exits with a 0 exit status.
 If the test fails with errors, the output contains `ERROR: <description>`, where `<description>` is a description of the error.

-You can run the script with the `-k` argument to retain the container and make it available for examination:
+You can run the script with the `-k` argument to retain the container and make it available for examination after testing:

 ```shell
 ./run-test.sh -k